ImageMagick/Usage-Markdown/filter/index.md

 Catrom

 You can see how the results are similar but with different syles of [Artefacts](#artefacts) being generated, both internally and externally (ringing), by the two different ways in which the filter is being applied.
-The internal artefacts is especially evident in the '`Triangle`' filter.
+The internal artefacts are especially evident in the '`Triangle`' filter.

-However remember that interpolation filters are not particularly good for extreme magnification (shrinking) of distorted images, but they are very good for magnification (enlarging).
+However, remember that interpolation filters are not particularly good for extreme magnification (shrinking) of distorted images, but they are very good for magnification (enlarging).

 #### Cylindrical Gaussian {#cyl_gaussian}

 The one filter which produces no difference in results between an orthogonal 'resize' and a cylindrical 'distort' forms, is the special '`Gaussian`' filter...

 ~~~